dyhwong/piazza-api/README.md

 * id [String] - an id for the corresponding Content object
 * classId [String] - id of the Class it belongs to
 * type [String] - type of corresponding content
-* subject [String] - title of the corresponding content
+* title [String] - title of the corresponding content
+* contentSnippet [String] - truncated text body of the content
 * views [Integer] - number of users who have viewed the content
 * tags [Array] - array of tags the content is associated with
 * folders [Array] - array of folder names the content is in